lu-p/standard-PIV-image-generator/README.md

 - a Rankine vortex,
 - a Rankine vortex with shear effect.

 You can easily change image size, number of particle images, particle image density, amount of synthetic noise and a number of other parameters.
-Particles are allowed to enter and leave the camera field of view.

 All the scripts use the same process of image generation.
+It allows particles to enter and leave the camera field of view between first and second frame.

-See the pdf file for details about structure of velocity fields and generation process.
+See "details.pdf" for details and figures about the structure of velocity fields and the generation process.